🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 phi = phi_new

-# Current density = -∇φ (proportional to potential gradient)
+# Current density = -∇φ (proportional to the potential gradient)

 grad_y, grad_x = np.gradient(phi)